FSTDT/more-interesting/README.md

 WAY too much opportunity for harassment in making those public.
-As per MI's copying of the [Discourse](https://discourse.org/) moderation model, flags are not anonymous to the moderators, and they are intentionally designed to escalate quickly and have good feedback, so that users are encouraged to employ them, and don't give up on them ["because it's ineffective"](https://lobste.rs/s/v9rktg/new_users_ethics_civility_threads_you#c_xm6qwm).
+As per MI's copying of the [Discourse](https://discourse.org/) moderation model, flags are not anonymous to the moderators, and they are intentionally designed to escalate quickly (three flags are enough to hide a post) and have good feedback, so that users are encouraged to employ them, and don't give up on them ["because it's ineffective"](https://lobste.rs/s/v9rktg/new_users_ethics_civility_threads_you#c_xm6qwm).